Tim-Ng/ControlAltHack/README.md

 # Refactorizing
 The images/texture for the game is place in "Assets" package and further group according to where is it used. \
-The controllers for the objects are place in the "Object_Controllers" package and further group according to usage. \
+The class controllers for the objects are place in the "Object_Controllers" package and further group according to usage. \
 The classes that are used for the scene/page are place in "SceneClasses" package and further group according to the type. \
 First the images used for the game are place into an "Assets" package and they are further grouped in to more packages according to their usage.\
 The packages are: